Crunch-Garage/vydstream/README.md

 # 📒 Project Model

+Vydstream is an app that enables people to access and stream top-rated movies and TV shows instantly just like NetFlix build with <b>Expo</b> and  <b>React Native</b>.

 This is a concept app that we designed and built for demonstration purposes and to inspire the development and design community.

 The demo app is available for download for Android, UI-Designs, and the source code is also open-sourced (Links Below this Post).